kamilashi/kamilashi.github.io/_posts/2020-07-07-ghosts-never-talk.md

 	  Could not load the video
 	</video >
 </div >
-*Left: before having explored the actual shortest path; right: after having explored the actual shortest path*
+*Before (left video) and after (right video) having explored the actual shortest path*

 ## Camera Movement

-Camera in the prototype is tasked with the following:
+The main camera in the prototype is tasked with the following:

 - Follow the player with lookahead
 - Make sure the current layer's "camera hook" stays at the bottom of the screen